amnaakhann/0922WP-Fall2023/README.md

 # 0922WP-Fall2023
-This is my first repositry
+This is my first repositry.
+I am a Web Dev student.